From the Cypherpunks mailing list (cypherpunks@cyberpass.net), December 6, 1998 (00:48:42 UTC):

 From: Adam Back <aba@dcs.ex.ac.uk>

-Adam Back replied to Wei Dai’s b-money proposal with a substantive monetary-design critique.
+Adam Back replied to Wei Dai’s b-money proposal with a substantive monetary-design critique posted to the Cypherpunks list.
 Back identified seven distinct issues in the proposal as it stood, while explicitly proposing his own Hashcash as the candidate minting mechanism for the system.

 “to create value you burn CPU time, just like with hashcash”